holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_functions_and_fractals/00_grok_lesson_8/lesson_plan.md

 ### Actual Lesson

 - Review
-    - Fractals
-    - Recursion
+    - What we've done so far
+- Today starting to work with functions
+    - Who remembers what functions are?
+    - Why are they useful?
-    - Python functions
+- Demo to show the power of functions
     - Dragon curve demo
     - What are the important parts of the function?
     - How is this like a fractal?
 - Today going to do Grok's functions